isomerpages/govtech-gobusiness/pages/solutionrepo/solution2060.md

 ## Description

-Revel’s point of sale and business solutions provide a native cloud technology platform that is at the heart of our clients’ businesses.
+Revel's point of sale and business solutions provide a native cloud technology platform that is at the heart of our clients' businesses.
 The Revel platform helps restaurants and retailers deliver a better customer experience, diversify revenue streams, and scale their businesses with ease.
-The Revel Enterprise® solution is tailored for large chains and leads the industry with a broad footprint of national, big brand customer implementations.
+The Revel Enterprise solution is tailored for large chains and leads the industry with a broad footprint of national, big brand customer implementations.

 ## Solution Packages Option(s)